Frequently Asked Questions

 Access to and a basic knowledge of spreadsheet software (e.g., Excel, Google sheets) is required to use the worksheets.
 For those who have used spreadsheet software but are not very comfortable with it, it may be useful to review how to use the SUM function, how to write basic addition and division formulas, how to copy and paste information, and how to link information between cells.
 Some basic math skills are also helpful for understanding the results of the analysis in Step 5.
 For those who do not have recent experience with calculating total cost, average cost, net income, or rate of return, it may be useful to review chapter 2 of the User’s Guide.

-Green Value is for financial analysis of one initiative for one productive period.
-Economic analyses often include longer time horizons, positive and negative externalities, and non-market values, and usually takes into account opportunity costs related to other productive activities.
+The Green Value tool is for financial analysis.
+Economic analyses often include positive and negative externalities, and non-market values, and usually takes into account opportunity costs related to other productive activities.